laminas/laminas-diactoros/docs/book/v2/forward-migration.md

 To prevent backwards compatibility breaks, we use this filter by default, marked to trust any proxy.
 However, **in version 3, we will use a no-op filter by default**.

-Features will be added to the 3.11.0 version of [mezzio/mezzio](https://github.com/mezzio/mezzio) that will allow configuring the `Laminas\Diactoros\RequestFilter\RequestFilterInterface` instance, and we recommend explicitly configuring this to utilize the `LegacyXForwardedHeaderFilter` if you depend on this functionality.
+Features will be added to the 3.11.0 version of [mezzio/mezzio](https://github.com/mezzio/mezzio) that will allow configuring the `Laminas\Diactoros\ServerRequestFilter\ServerRequestFilterInterface` instance, and we recommend explicitly configuring this to utilize the `LegacyXForwardedHeaderFilter` if you depend on this functionality.
-If you **do not** need the functionality, we recommend specifying `Laminas\Diactoros\RequestFilter\NoOpRequestFilter` as the configured `RequestFilterInterface` in your application immediately.
+If you **do not** need the functionality, we recommend specifying `Laminas\Diactoros\ServerRequestFilter\NoOpRequestFilter` as the configured `ServerRequestFilterInterface` in your application immediately.

 We will update this documentation with a link to the related functionality in mezzio/mezzio when it is published.